ipython/ipyparallel/docs/source/multiengine.rst

 whether the local imports should also be performed.
 However, support for `local=False` has not been implemented, so only packages that can be imported locally will work this way.
-Note that the usual renaming of the import handle in the same line like in `import matplotlib.pyplot as plt' does not work on the remote engine, the `as plt` is ignored remotely, while it executes locally.
+Note that the usual renaming of the import handle in the same line like in `import matplotlib.pyplot as plt` does not work on the remote engine, the `as plt` is ignored remotely, while it executes locally.
 One could rename the remote handle with `%px plt = pyplot` though after the import.

 You can also specify imports via the ``@ipp.require`` decorator.
-This is a decorator designed for use in Dependencies, but can be used to handle remote imports as well.
+This is a decorator designed for use in dependencies, but can be used to handle remote imports as well.
 Modules or module names passed to ``@ipp.require`` will be imported before the decorated function is called.
 If they cannot be imported, the decorated function will never execute and will fail with an UnmetDependencyError.
 Failures of single Engines will